AnthonyPeleMicrochip/dspic33c-power-board-visualizer-v3-demo-fork/README.md

 This section will guide the user on how to do hardware setup, program the device and run the demo.

 ### Hardware Setup UART
 For UART the hardware required is minimal.
-Along with the DP-PIM and Digital Power Development board, A usb-c cable is needed to power the Digital Power Development Board as well transfer data from DP-PIM.
+Along with the DP-PIM and Digital Power Development board, A USB- C cable is needed to power the Digital Power Development Board as well transfer data from DP-PIM.
 The DP-PIM has MCP2221A USB to UART/I2C serial converter.
 This means that no additional hardware is needed for UART commuincation.

 Steps:
 - Insert the DP-PIM to the J1 header on the Digital Power Development Board.